Filed Under branding

 Building a connection with your key audience while standing out among your competition can be achieved when you discover and align your brand with your Archetype.

-Let’s meet the 12 Archetypes and get to know their desires and characteristics.
+Let’s meet the 12 storytelling archetypes and get to know their desires and characteristics.

 Nike’s “Just Do It” slogan captures their Heroic perseverance.
 Nike is seen as a powerful brand that can inspire their consumers to conquer challenges with dedication and hard work.